Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 associated methods is called from within a system updated by a `SuperSystem` method (which is true for root-level `ComponentSystemGroup`s as well as all Latios Framework-defined `ComponentSystemGroup` types), automatic dependency management is performed using the `Dependency` property of `SystemState`.
+All collection component operations are fully Burst-compatibile.

+## Managed Struct Components

+Managed struct components can also be accessed from LatiosWorldUnmanaged.
+However, these are not Burst-compatible.
+Still, they can be useful if only plan to Burst-compile parts of an ISystem.

 ## Sync Point